atomecorp/atome/documentation/tutorials/enhance_atome.md

 Now next time we'll run the framework the necessary file will be created

-if you try to run your application with th following code:
+if you try to run your application with the following code:

     b=box